JohnnytheShark/Java/Notes.md

 Java programs will not compile if a variable is assigned a value of an incorrect type.
 This is because Java Programming language has static typing.
 This is a BUG (declaration bug).

+## Naming Variables

+Naming Variables according ot convention leads to clear, readable, and maintainable code.

+Use descriptive names that don't have ambiguity